jeanpierobom/jeanpierobom.github.io/_posts/2019-02-05-project-a-tutorial.md

 npm i asyncstorage-down
 ```

 There are a few packages required in this project that are available in NodeJS, but are not automatically available in React Native.
-In order to solve this problem, let's create a file called rn-cli.config.js on the project folder.
+In order to solve this problem, let's create a file named rn-cli.config.js on the project folder.
 Use your favorite editor and add the following code to this file:

 ```
 module.exports = {